rpfilomeno/Cartoon-PHP-Test/README.md

+# NOTE:
+This is currently in the works and is an incomplete solution, only Task-1 of 2 has been committed.
+Check the branches for progress!

 # Cartoon-PHP-Test
 This is a test application for the Cartoon Cloud developer assesment test.
 Please check out the [REQUIREMENTS](./REQUIREMENTS.md) file for the full test details.